Back

 Y Combinator Cofounder Matching

 Y Combinator recently rolled out a platform where users may find a tech co-founder.
 They just need to list their search criteria, e.g. business interests, skills, location.
 The platform is still young, but taking into account the community around Y Combinator, you can expect that the new project will be in the groove very soon.
-As the website states, in the first month more than 9000 users managed to find a tech co-founder.
+As the website states, in the first month, more than 9,000 users managed to find a tech co-founder.

 On this platform, you can also find a tech co-founder, a mentor, or an investor.
 To find a tech co-founder you need to sign up, answer several questions about yourself and your business, and then proceed to search.
 The platform works on a freemium basis.
-There are currently 355.000 founders on the website.
+There are currently 355,000 founders on the website.

 Founders Nation

 A platform tailored to finding a tech co-founder in a startup business.
 The functionality of the service is similar to CoFoundersLab.
-To post your info, you should fill in 4 fields: who you are, elevator pitch, stage of idea, contact information.
-The platform also offers free legal, financial, technological, and marketing support through their partners.
+To post your info, you should fill in 4 fields: who you are, elevator pitch, stage of idea, and contact information.
+The platform also offers free legal, financial, technological, and marketing support through its partners.

 Angel.co

 A popular platform for finding a tech co-founder, business angels, or an IT professional.
 In the section AngelList Talent, you can sign up as a recruiter and publish a vacancy.
 Also, you get access to specialists’ profiles and you can connect with them.
-Now there are 2M job seekers on the platform.
+Now, there are 2M job seekers on the platform.

 Indie Hackers